dgraph-io/dgraph/contrib/config/kubernetes/dgraph-ha/README.md

 # Dgraph High Availability

-Enclosed is an example manifest `dgraph-ha.yaml` to deploy Dgraph cluster on Kubernetes:
+`dgraph-ha.yaml` is an example manifest to deploy Dgraph cluster on Kubernetes:

 * 3 zero nodes
 * 3 alpha nodes